-433B (or A) Biophysical Chemistry: lecture 2 hours, lab 3 hours, alternate weeks, R.E.
+4330B (or A) Biophysical Chemistry: lecture 2 hours, lab 3 hours, alternate weeks, R.E.
 Wasylishen.
-Prerequisites: Chemistry 231A, 232B and either Chemistry 330A and 331B, or 335 or 337, or permission of the instructor.
+Prerequisites: Chemistry 2310A, 2320B and either Chemistry 3300A and 3310B, or 3350 or 3370, or permission of the instructor.
 A theoretical and practical introduction necessary for the application of physical chemistry in life sciences and medicine.
 Topics include the structure and conformation of biological macromolecules, techniques for the study of biological structure and function, transport processes and biochemical spectroscopy.
 The laboratory is on an open basis with at least four experiments completed during the term.

-435A Symmetry and Group Theory: lecture 2 hours, compulsory tutorial 3 hours, O. Knop.
-Prerequisites: Chemistry 211A/B and Mathematics 2000 or 2200 or consent of instructor.
-The theory of abstract groups and their representations, crystallographic and noncrystallographic point groups, and an introduction to the theory of space groups are presented.
+4350A Symmetry and Group Theory: lecture 2 hours, compulsory tutorial 3 hours, O. Knop.
+Prerequisites: Chemistry 2110A/B and Mathematics 2000 or 2200 or consent of instructor.
+The theory of abstract groups and their representations, crystallographic and non-crystallographic point groups, and an introduction to the theory of space groups are presented.
 Examples from stereochemistry, crystallography, and spectroscopy illustrate the theory.
-Knowledge of elementary manipulations of matrices and determinants is desirable.

-440A (or B) Organic Spectroscopy: lecture 2 hours, lab 3 hours, D.L.
+4400C Organic Spectroscopy: lecture 1 hour, lab 3 hours (as required), for two terms, D.L.
 Hooper.
-Prerequisites: Chemistry 341A or equivalent, or permission of instructor.
+Prerequisites: Chemistry 3410A or equivalent, or permission of instructor.
 Nuclear Magnetic Resonance experiments and their interpretation.
 Application of NMR and other spectroscopic methods to the structure determination of organic molecules.